-During this time, one of my best friends, who has an autoimmune disease herself, recommended the Paleo diet to help with inflammation.
+Basically, he was incredibly inflamed, and his body was unable to deal with it anymore.
+During this time, one of my best friends, who also has an autoimmune disease, recommended the Paleo diet to help with inflammation.
 So I jumped right in, deciding that I would change my diet too.
 We both started noticing how much energy we had and how great we felt.

 #perchancetocook to show me your creations! 🙂